bootlin/buildroot-external-st/docs/internals.md

 * Fix optee-test license hash.
 The hash had not been updated during a previous mainline update.
 Can not send this upstream as it has alreay been updated to a newer version.

+* Update the 'uboot-tools' package to version 2025.10.
+More recent version of this package is required to have access to the mkfwumdata tool.
+  This patch has been submitted and merged to upstream Buildroot.

+* Enable the build of mkfwumdata tool in 'host-uboot-tools' package.
+This tool is required on the host to generate the FWU metadata.

+* Add fwumdata tool to 'uboot-tools' package for FWU metadata management.
+  This tool is needed on the client side to read and update FWU metadata from Linux.
+  The U-boot patch series has been submitted upstream.